History of lesbianism: Other Ancient Greek Sources

 In Greek mythology, the story of Callisto has been interpreted as implying that Artemis and Callisto were lovers.
 The myth of the Amazons has also been interpreted as referring to female homosexual activities.

-Female-female relationships or sexual activities were occasionally depicted on Greek art.
-Fr example, a plate from Archaic Thera appears to show two women courting.
-An Attic red figure vase in the collection of the Tarquinia National Museum in Italy shows a kneeling woman fingering the genitals of another woman in a rare explicit portrayal of sexual activity between women in Greek art.
+Relationships or sexual activities between women were occasionally depicted in Greek art.
+For example, a plate from Archaic Thera appears to show two women courting.
+An Attic red figure vase in the collection of the Tarquinia National Museum in Italy shows a kneeling woman fingering the genitals of another woman in a rare explicit portrayal of sexual activity between women in Greek art, although it has also been interpreted as depicting one prostitute shaving or otherwise grooming the other in a non-sexual fashion.

 Ancient India

 The Arthashastra, an ancient Indian treatise on statecraft likely edited and compiled between the second and third centuries CE, describes the fines individuals must pay for engaging in ayoni, non-vaginal sex.
-This category includes all non-vaginal sex, whether heterosexual or otherwise.
-Although both men and women who have sex with each other have to pay a fine, the fine for two women is lower.
-Overall, "while homosexual sex is unsanctioned" in the Arthashastra, it is also "treated as a minor offense."
+This category includes both heterosexual and homosexual sex, and the fine for two women is lower than the fine for heterosexual sex.
+Overall, lesbian sex is "unsanctioned" in the Arthashastra, but is also "treated as a minor offense."

 The Manusmriti, a first century legal text, places a very small fine upon sex between nonvirgin women; however, one who "manually deflowers a virgin" is sentenced to the loss of two fingers.
-If two virgins are caught, the 'doer' "has to pay double the girl's dowry and is given ten whiplashes."
-It is clear that this stemmed from anxiety over the girl's marriage prospects.
-Notably, the Manusmriti also fails to provide a punishment for mutual oral or manual sex.
+If two virgins are caught, the 'doer' "has to pay double the girl's dowry and is given ten whiplashes".
+The Manusmriti fails to provide a punishment for mutual oral or non-penetrative sex.

-Roman Empire, the New Testament, and early Christianity
+Sanskrit medical texts mention "sexual act[s] in which both the parties are female".
+The Sushruta Samhita and Charaka Samhita both classify lesbianism as a disease resulting from an atypical conception.
+The latter describes it as incurable, and states that a lesbian is "a woman who has an aversion for man and who has no breasts."
+The term used for a lesbian in these texts is nārīṣaṇḍha.

+The Kama Sutra mentions phallus-shaped bulbs, roots, and fruits used as dildos in lesbian sex, and also records cunnilingus between women.